AstrobioMike/AstrobioMike.github.io/R/managing-r-and-rstudio-with-conda.md

 Which at the time of putting this page together, 4.1.3 was the latest available for my system, so I'm going to specify that one.

 And I usually let it figure out whichever RStudio version it wants to use.
-And I always install the tidyverse package too, because it's awesome.
+And I always install the [tidyverse](https://tidyverse.tidyverse.org/){:target="_blank"} package too, because it's awesome.
 And for that I let it select whichever version it wants also, unless it matters to me.
 So I would typically create a new environment with R and Rstudio like so:

 ```bash